-All 77 countries and territories that are currently on the UK’s travel corridor list
+All 56 countries, territories and regions that are on England’s travel corridor list

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.